Catch-all and Mail Assure

 - Ensure each valid mailbox has filtering enabled by editing the mailbox settings.

-To assist with filling the mailboxes and mailbox aliases lists, consider Configuring LDAP Mailbox Sync to populate the lists from your Active Directory.
+To assist with filling the mailboxes and mailbox aliases lists, consider Configuring LDAP Mailbox Sync to populate the lists from your Active Directory or Configure Office 365 Sync (Beta) when using Office 365.